 Nineteen art and design students participated in the Coral Triangle expedition in late February, as part of CityU’s Extreme Environments Programme.
-They scuba-dived off the Sipadan and Mabul islands in Malaysia to investigate the rich coral reefs there, and trekked in the remote western region of the Solomon Islands to study the culture and ecosystem threatened by rising sea levels.
+They scuba-dived off the Sipadan and Mabul island in Malaysia to investigate the rich coral reefs there, and trekked in the remote western region of the Solomon Islands to study the culture and ecosystem threatened by rising sea levels.
 They explored caves, coral reefs and shipwrecks, tagged turtles in the ocean, and paddled through thick mangrove forests.

 Using light projection, sound programming, field recording and other technologies, the students captured environmental, ecological and sociological data during the trip and turned the images, sounds, stories and scientific readings they collected, as well as their personal experience, into artworks when they returned to Hong Kong.
 Presenting their artworks in formats such as animations, video installations, interactive shadow installations and earthwork sculptures, the students hope to raise public awareness about nature conservation.

 Speaking at the opening ceremony of the exhibition on 18 April, Professor Gary Feng Gang, Acting Provost of CityU, said “The Extreme Environments Programme is a good example of how the Discovery-enriched Curriculum enables our students to engage in exploration and research, demonstrate their creativity, initiate original work, and thus, make a valuable contribution to society.”

 He added that the expedition had been a life-changing experience for the students, and he wished them continued courage and success in their adventure of discovery.